 There are 15 priests in the temple who perform the rituals during festivals and on a daily basis.
-Like others, Shiva temples the priests belong to the shivaite adishaivas a Brahmin sub caste.
+Like other, Shiva temples the priests belong to the Shivaite Adishaivas a Brahmin sub-caste.
 The priests live in a closed area of Northeast of the temple.
-The temple has six-time pooja everyday.
+The temple has a six-time pooja every day.

-The most important festival of this temple is the 16day long mahostavam that is celebrated annually in the Tamil month of Aani(June/July).
-There is a number of events including the swarna rahoisavam.
+The most important festival of this temple is the 16-day-long mahostavam which is celebrated annually in the Tamil month of Aani(June/July).
+There are a number of events including the swarna rahoisavam.
 Major festivals like Navratri and Shivratri attract thousands of devotees.

 Nainativu Nagapooshani Amman Temple Darshan Timing

 |Morning Timing||Evening Timing|